- A fruity, bright pink flavoured white chocolate made with freeze dried raspberry powder.

 There are a wide range of milk powders available on the market, and we usually recommend going with a locally sourced product.
 Generally full fat cows milk will produce the best flavour.
 What we’re aiming for is a sweet & creamy white chocolate that goes well with the fruit flavour, so other milks such as goat and sheep may not work as well.

 We like to use Sunflower Lecithin in our chocolate as this can also have a significant impact on viscosity and make moulding much easier.
 We use it in preference to Soy Lecithin which some people have allergies to.
-Again, if your chocolate flows readily you may want to omit this entirely and increase the nib content.

 This style of white chocolate generally requires less refining time than a chocolate made with cocoa nibs.
 We’ve produced a good quality, smooth chocolate with 12 hours refining in a small melanger, but we recommend you taste the chocolate regularly during production and adjust the timings according you your own requirements.